 How to Pay for Drug Rehab With Geisinger Insurance

+If you have Geisinger insurance, both substance abuse treatment and mental health services may be covered.
+Depending on the state and facility your addiction treatment and rehab could be covered.
 If you are unsure about your benefits and need clarification about what services are covered with Geisinger, you can confirm your benefits online.

 What Is Geisinger Insurance?